mkm29/valet/README.md

 #### Test Organization

-All tests are located in the `tests` directory and use the `ValetTestSuite` struct which provides:
+All tests are located in the `tests` directory and use the `ValetTestSuite` as the base test suite which provides:

 - Setup and teardown functionality
 - Helper methods like `CopyDir` for test fixtures
 - Consistent assertion methods via Testify

+Test structure:
+- All test files belong to the `tests` package
+- Tests either embed `ValetTestSuite` directly or use specialized suites that embed it
+- Specialized test suites (e.g., `HelmTestSuite`, `ConfigValidationTestSuite`) provide domain-specific test helpers
+- Tests follow testify/suite patterns for better organization and reusability

 The project maintains high test coverage standards: